 If you don't get up, I'm calling the police in here and you're going to jail.

-It's only because these airlines, it's it's the only situation you walk into where you're super regulated by government regulations.
+It's only because these airlines, it's the only situation you walk into where you're super regulated by government regulations.

 There's all kinds of laws, regulations that don't apply anywhere else, but it's got to change.

-Uh and President Donald Trump is the guy to do it.
+And President Donald Trump is the guy to do it.

-He you can imagine if he speaks out about it, the way he communicates, he'll really get it across.
+You can imagine if he speaks out about it, the way he communicates, he'll really get it across.

-You get him in a room and you just say, This cannot go on.
+You get him in a room and you just say, this cannot go on.

-You're gonna have to figure something out.
+You're going to have to figure something out.

 You can't treat people like this anymore.

-And uh who's the guy that called before?
+And who's the guy that called before?

-He got nervous when he got on the air, but it's yeah, so the gentleman Bob that called a little few minutes ago, he was explaining to me.
+Yeah, so the gentleman, Bob, that called a few minutes ago, he was explaining to me, he's an older gentleman.

-She had like a little bag and she threw a can of soda in it, and she goes, You don't throw trash in my trash bag.
+She had like a little bag and she threw a can of soda in it.

 Take it out.

-And he's like, What?
+And he's like, what?

 You can't throw trash in my trash bag.